bafi/elevio-wordpress-plugin/readme.txt

 === Elevio ===
 Contributors: Elevio
-Tags: zendesk, desk.com, uservoice, zopim, olark, snapengage, livechat, knowledge base, live chat, support, intercom, statuspage, freshdesk, intercom
-Stable tag: 4.9.8
+Tags: Dixa, knowledge base, support, knowledge, Zendesk, Intercom, Freshdesk Stable tag: 4.9.8
 Requires at least: 2.8
-Tested up to: 4.9.8
+Tested up to: 5.6.2

 Elevio for WordPress plugin that integrates with your existing knowledge base, chat client, support system and more

 == Description ==

-elevio gives your users a better way to access the help they need to get their job done.
+Elevio gives your users a better way to access the help they need to get their job done.

-Installing this plugin also allows you to sync your wordpress posts with elevio, so you can display your wordpress content as help articles through the elevio tab.
+Installing this plugin also allows you to sync your WordPress posts with Elevio, so you can display your WordPress hosted content as help articles through the Elevio Assistant.

-Hook your existing support, live chat, help desk and other services right in, we support:

-* Zendesk
-* Desk
-* Uservoice
-* Freshdesk
-* Olark
-* Livechat
-* Zopim
-* Google Analytics
-* Kissmetrics
-* Mixpanel
-* Segment.io
-* Intercom
-* Plus more
+If you have WPML installed, you can also sync over multi-lingual content to Elevio.

+Elevio is a product by Dixa.com

 We provide a free 14 day trial, create an account at https://elev.io/register

 == Installation ==

-1. Install the elevio plugin
+1. Install the Elevio plugin
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'Elevio' menu item on the left.
 4. Follow the installation instructions.